 Children can struggle with anxiety in similar ways as adults, and parents are often unsure of how to deal with anxiety in children in a delicate and productive way.
-Signs of anxiety can appear in teenagers as well as younger children.
-This may appear as social anxiety, anxiety about grades or tests, phobias, anxiety about the child’s family or the world at large.
+Signs of anxiety can appear in teenagers and even in children as young as 18 months.
+Separation anxiety, the fear of what will happen if the child is away from a parent, usually appears at a young age.
+Other types of anxiety, such as social anxiety, anxiety about grades or tests, phobias, anxiety about the child’s family or the world at large, may appear later.
 Trouble sleeping, nail biting, tense muscles, nausea, tantrums, and selective mutism are a few signs of anxiety in children, though your child may show other symptoms.
-Here are a few ways to help a child with anxiety.
+Since a child may have trouble describing or explaining their behavior or how they’re feeling, it can be difficult to know how to treat anxiety in children.
+Working with a child therapist is a great first start.
+Here are a few more ways to help a child with anxiety that you and your child can start at home.

 8 Ways to Deal with Anxiety in Children